OS X Yosemite public beta: What you need to know

 If you followed our advice and installed onto a secondary Mac or drive, you can just erase that volume and go back to your “real” Mac or startup drive and pretend the Yosemite beta never happened.

-If for some reason you need to go back to an earlier version of OS X on your Yosemite beta Mac or drive, the easiest way is to make sure the data on that drive is backed up; erase the drive; install Mavericks onto it; and then, on first startup, use the OS X Migration Assistant to import your data from the backup.
+If you need to go back to an earlier version of OS X on your Yosemite beta Mac or drive, the easiest way is to make sure the data on that drive is backed up; erase the drive; install Mavericks onto it; and then, on first startup, use the OS X Migration Assistant to import your data from the backup.

 Will I be able to upgrade directly to the final version of Yosemite when it’s released this fall?
 Or will I have to erase my testing drive and start from scratch?